Reducing the Bushfire Risk in Australia

 - In some instances, prescribed burns can get out of control and turn into bushfires,

-- If the Australian bush, if Prescribed Fire Projects & Acreage Burned, are not maximized, the summer bushfire risk is increased.
+- In the Australian bush, if the Prescribed Fire Project acreage burned in defined critical areas is not maximized, the summer bushfire risk can be significantly increased.

 Also known as FMC, the Fuel Moisture Content is a vital fuel property for assessing bushfire hazard, as it influences fuel flammability and fire behaviour.
 Therefore, forest fuel moisture plays a significant role in bushfire, fire behaviour.

-FMC is a substantial issue for fire controllers and managers even private plantation and property owners, as it helps in the probability of ignition, the forward rate of spread, rate of combustion, fire intensity, and the success of forwarding spotting.
-The higher the FMC the higher the benefits, it has:
+FMC is a substantial issue for fire controllers and fire managers, and even private plantation and property owners.
+It impacts on the probability of ignition, the forward rate of spread, rate of combustion, fire intensity, and the prevalence of forwarding spotting.
+The higher the FMC the greater the benefits, it has:

 - A cooling effect on the fire,